jqpe/figmaid/docs/src/usage.md

 # Usage

 On *nix operating systems you can use the installation script.
+See the table below for supported architectures.

 `curl -fsSL https://raw.githubusercontent.com/jqpe/figmaid/main/install.sh | sh`